There's a very effective vaccine that can stop you getting yellow fever if you're travelling to an area where the infection is found.

 This is known as an International Certificate of Vaccination or Prophylaxis (ICVP).

-A certificate isn't required for entry into the UK.
+A certificate is not needed for entry into the UK.

-If you lose your certificate, you may be able to get another one reissued if you have details of the vaccination batch number and the date you had the vaccination.
+If you lose your certificate, you may be able to get another one reissued if you have a copy showing full details of the vaccination batch number and the date you had the vaccination.

 Where to get the yellow fever vaccine